8 Bad VPNs You Must Avoid to Protect Your Privacy

 Privacy-Conscious VPNs You Can Trust

 As of now, there are only a handful of VPNs with no-logging policies that privacy-minded folks trust.
-You can read about them in our article on logless VPNs that take privacy seriously.
+To learn more about what to look for in a VPN, see our advice on how to choose a VPN provider .
 We recommend ExpressVPN, CyberGhost, and Private Internet Access.